 I am not going to lie, this recipe is easy to make as there is not much to it but it does take some arm muscle.
 By the time, it is all cooked I feel like I have given my arms a heck of a workout.
 Do not let that change your mind at all about making these precious little German dumplings.

 I tried a few different recipes where most called for adding nutmeg and even cheese.
 I like simplicity so I can enjoy them alongside many different main entrees.
-The only seasonings with this recipe is some black pepper, butter and fresh parsley.
+The only seasonings with this recipe are some black pepper, butter, and fresh parsley.
 Fresh, peppery and so good.
 The perfect side dish for some many different fall and winter meals.

 1/2 teaspoon fresh cracked black pepper

 Whisk the flour together with the black pepper in a medium bowl.

 In another bowl whisk together the eggs and milk.
 Pour this mixture into the flour and stir with a fork.
 The dough will be smooth and tacky.
 Set aside for 15 minutes.

 Bring a large pot of water to a rolling boil.

 Scoop the dough into a large metal colander or a spaetzle maker if you have one.
 If using the metal colander, using a large metal soup spoon work the dough through the holes of the bottom of the colander into the water.
 Little drops of dough will fall in.
 When finished cooking they float to the top.
 Scoop the spaetzle out with a slotted metal spoon and set them onto a paper towel.

 Repeat the process until all the dough is used.

 Melt the butter in a large frying pan over medium-low heat.